 Carnegie Classification for Community Engagement

-the USI 2008 Application to the Carnegie Foundation for this classification.
+View the USI 2015 Application to the Carnegie Foundation for this classification.

-For more information about this classification or the Carnegie Foundation, please visit
+More information about this classification and the Carnegie Foundation.